marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/my-programming-timeline.md

 ## ~1997

 Got introduced to computers by my dad.
 I started to draw in KidPix.
 MS Paint later became a favorite of mine.
 As well as playing games.
 Exploring different programs.
 This was before we even were connected to the Internet.
-So I got my knowledge from monthly computer magazines that my parents subscribed to, with which programs came on a CD.
+So I got my knowledge from monthly computer magazines (such as "PC Hemma") that my parents subscribed to, with which programs came on a CD.
 Later introducing me to web development and programming.

 ## 1999